 If a graduate student fails to meet any of the above requirements, the student will be notified in writing of any action taken and of any action the student should take.
 The student will also be given a Warning, or be placed on Marginal status.
 Failure to satisfactorily perform according to the written requests in a previous evaluation will result in a student being placed on Unsatisfactory status.
 Being placed on Unsatisfactory status means they will be dropped from the program.

 Students may be dropped at any time as determined by their Committee, the Graduate Committee and the Department Chair.

-Applications must be submitted to the Graduate Academic Advisor by the university deadlines for graduate students.
 If students miss the graduation deadlines for any given semester they must register for at least 2 hours or pay the equivalent minimum registration fee and will graduate the following semester.
-Please contact the Graduate Assistant with questions about these deadlines.
+Please contact the Graduate Academic Advisor with questions about these deadlines.
 You can apply online at the Graduate Studies website.

 Students cannot apply for MS graduation unless they have (a) completed all of their coursework with a cumulative GPA of 3.0 or higher, (b) successfully proposed their thesis, and (c) have a current ecclesiastical endorsement.

-Students may not defer graduation.
-If they did not successfully meet all the graduation requirements for the semester in which they applied to graduate, the student needs to contact the Graduate Academic Advisor to have their name removed from the graduation queue.
+If a student does not successfully meet all the graduation requirements for the semester in which they applied to graduate, the student needs to contact the Graduate Academic Advisor to have their name removed from the graduation queue.
 They will need to reapply for graduation at a later date.
 There is no fee for graduate students to apply for graduation.